gh-Constant/mono-chronosync/packages/web/frontend/README.md

-# chronosync-frontend
+# ChronoSync Frontend

-This template should help get you started developing with Vue 3 in Vite.
+The frontend application for ChronoSync, built with Vue 3, TypeScript, and Tailwind CSS.

 ## Recommended IDE Setup